Skip to content

 In the 21st century, minimalist art has evolved.
 It now includes digital forms and new materials.
 Artists use technology to create simple yet striking works.

 Modern minimalist art often addresses social issues.
 Artists use simple forms to make strong statements.
-They tackle topics like climate change and inequality.
+They tackle topics like climate change, inequality, and consumerism.

 Color plays a bigger role in today's minimalist art.
 Artists use bold hues to create impact.
 This adds a new dimension to the minimalist aesthetic.